JSS University Mysore 2025

 Allopathy, the modern form of medicine, requires a hypothesis, experimentation, and the result of those experiments.
 However, when comparing homeopathic and allopathic ways of treatment, Homeopathy is a form of treatment where the focus is on treating the entire human body.
 For more details, candidates can check the article that follows titled ‘How is Allopathy different from Homeopathy’.

-Homeopathy, is an alternative approach, follows the intriguing principle of ‘like cures like’, utilizing highly diluted substances to simulate the body’s healing response.
-This form of alternative medicine aims at not just treating the affected part but in fact the entirety of the human body.
+Homeopathy is an alternative approach, which follows the intriguing principle of ‘like cures like’, utilizing highly diluted substances to simulate the body’s healing response.
+This form of alternative medicine aims at not just treating the affected part but the entirety of the human body.
 Homoeopathic treatment is a slow process with no side effects as such.
 There are three guiding principles of Homeopathy, they are:

 ‘Like cures like’